API Schema Troubleshooting

 }

-The dynamic variables can also be used to generate values when converting a Postman collection in to a .HAR file.
+The dynamic variables can also be used to generate values when converting a Postman collection into a .HAR file.